lunivore/chimmer/README.md

 - allowing you to programmatically manipulate the mod
 - and create new records
 - **TODO** - or mark records as deleted
-- retaining consistency with previous patch runs via a consistency file a la SkyProc
+- **TODO** - retaining consistency with previous patch runs via a consistency file a la SkyProc
 - **TODO** - while keeping it all in sync with any changes to the master list
 - and save it to a new mod.